pyrotek45/avon/tutorial/TUTORIAL.md

 - By default, Avon **will not overwrite** existing files.
 It skips them and prints a warning.
 - `--force` overrides this safety check (destructive).
 - `--backup` allows overwriting but preserves the old file as `filename.bak` (safe).
-- `--root` ensures you don't accidentally write to system directories (required for safety).
+- `--root` confines all writes to a specific directory (recommended for safety).
 - If any error occurs during deployment preparation or validation, **zero files are written** (truly atomic deployment).
 All files are validated before any writes occur.

 ---

 ## Builtin Functions

-Avon comes with a toolkit of **89+ built-in functions** for common tasks.
+Avon comes with a toolkit of **100+ built-in functions** for common tasks.
 All builtins are curried, so you can partially apply them.

-These utilities make any file more powerful—whether you're generating hundreds of config files or just managing a single dotfile.
-You can leverage functions like `upper`, `lower`, `format_table`, `json_parse`, `html_escape`, and many more to add superpowers to any text format, even if it's just one file.
+These utilities work with any file format—whether you're generating hundreds of config files or just managing a single dotfile.
+Functions like `upper`, `lower`, `format_table`, `json_parse`, and `html_escape` help you manipulate text however you need.

 ### String Operations